 Why you need both art and science to build a brand

-With art being highly visible and science working behind the scenes, both pillars are needed to build the foundation for a brand.
+With art highly visible and science working behind the scenes, both pillars are critical to build the brand foundation.
 Our President, Sean Cotton, recently said that data is best used as a guide to craft engaging campaigns inspired by the numbers, keeping creative at the forefront while ensuring it is impactful with analytics.
-Sometimes this synergy is rather simple, when you are working with a full-service agency that puts all the pieces together in-house.
-But, it is often more effective to work with separate creative and performance media agencies that collaborate toward a common goal.
-As long as both sides of the advertising equation are communicating and prioritizing business outcomes, the brand will be set up for success.
+Sometimes this synergy is simple when you are working with a full-service agency.
+But, it is often more effective to work with separate creative and performance media agencies.
+As long as both sides communicate and prioritize business outcomes, the brand is set up for success.

 How to optimize creative with data insights

-However, great creative pieces need data-driven insights to be delivered to the right audience at the right time.
+However, great creative pieces need data-driven insights to be delivered effectively.
 Our teams have to get creative with how and where we reach audiences to make the greatest impact.
 By doing so, we can better deliver solutions that make the art work harder, thus building up ROI.
 In essence, our strategy is our art.

 At the end of the day, effective collaboration is at the core of the art and science of performance advertising.
 Communication and transparency between departments and our partners offers balance, allowing for seamless work processes and better results for clients.
 When this is done well, the lines between art and science begin to blur – proving that advertising isn’t black and white.
 It’s the molding of colors as the science and art of an agency work together to create a balanced composition paving the way for brand growth.